War crimes in the Kosovo War: Persecution and ethnic cleansing

-According to the legally binding verdict of the International Criminal Tribunal for the former Yugoslavia, the Federal Army and Serbian police systematically attacked Albanian-populated villages after the NATO bombing of Yugoslavia that began on 24 March 1999; abused, robbed and killed civilians, ordering them to go to Albania or Montenegro, burned their houses, and destroyed their property.
+According to the verdict of the International Criminal Tribunal for the former Yugoslavia, the Federal army and Serbian police systematically attacked Albanian-populated villages after the NATO bombing of Yugoslavia that began on 24 March 1999; abused, robbed and killed civilians, ordering them to go to Albania or Montenegro, burned their houses, and destroyed their property.
 Nemanja Stjepanović claimed that within the campaign of violence, Kosovo Albanians were expelled from their homes, murdered, sexually assaulted, and had their religious buildings destroyed.
 The Yugoslav forces committed numerous war crimes during the implementation of a "joint criminal enterprise" whose aim was to "through the use of violence and terror, force a significant number of Kosovo Albanians to leave their homes and cross the border in order for the state government to retain control over Kosovo."
-The ethnic cleansing of the Albanian population was performed in the following way: first the Army surrounded a location, followed by shelling, then the police entered the village and often with them and the Army, and then crimes occurred (murders, beatings, expulsions, sexual violence ...).
+The ethnic cleansing of the Albanian population was performed in the following way: first the army surrounded a village, followed by shelling of the village, then the police entered it, often with the army, and then crimes occurred (murders, beatings, expulsions, sexual violence ...).

 According to the United Nations High Commissioner for Refugees, by June 1999, the Yugoslav military, Serbian police and paramilitaries had expelled around 850,000 Albanians from Kosovo, and several hundred thousand more were internally displaced, in addition to those displaced prior to March.
 Approximately 440,000 refugees crossed the border into Albania and 320,000 fled to North Macedonia, while Bosnia and Herzegovina received more than 30,000.

 Presiding Judge Iain Bonomy, who imposed the sentence, said that "deliberate actions of these forces during the campaign provoked the departure of at least 700,000 ethnic Albanians from Kosovo in the short period from late March to early June 1999."

 Destruction of settlements

-HRW claims that the Yugoslav Army indiscriminately attacked Kosovo Albanian villages.
+Human Rights Watch (HRW) wrote that the Yugoslav army indiscriminately attacked Kosovo Albanian villages.
 Police and military forces had partially or completely destroyed thousands of Albanian villages in Kosovo by burning or shelling them.
 According to a UNHCR survey, nearly 40% of all residential houses in Kosovo were heavily damaged or completely destroyed by the end of the war.
 Out of a total of 237,842 houses, 45,768 were heavily damaged and 46,414 were destroyed.
-In particular, residences in the city of Peja was heavily damaged.
-More than 80% of the 5,280 houses in the city were heavily damaged (1,590) or destroyed (2,774).
+In particular, homes in the city of Peja were heavily damaged.
+More than 80% of the 5,280 homes in the city were heavily damaged (1,590) or destroyed (2,774).